Frequently Asked Questions

 How can you see clients in two different states?

 I am licensed in Hawai’i and in Pennsylvania.
 According to licensure rules as well as regulations of the American Counseling Association (ACA), I can only serve clients who are physically located in states where I am licensed to practice, although these laws are loosening up nationally and I may be able to soon see clients in most states.
-But for now, I may have to continue seeing clients through telehealth (video) sessions only if a client is in a different state or on a different island than I am.
+But for now, I can only see clients who are physically located in Hawai’i and Pennsylvania.
 I am currently based out of Hilo, Hawai’i.